AlexandreRouma/SDRPlusPlus/readme.md

 ./sdrpp -r ../root_dev/
 ```

 Then, you need to edit the `root_dev/config` file to point to the modules that were built.
-Here us a sample if what it would look like:
+Here is a sample of what it should look like:

 ```json
 ...